India’s COVID-19 recovery stands at 6,77,422

 COVID-19 recoveries outnumber active cases by over 3 lakh: Centre

-There are 3,73,379 active cases presently in the country.
-The total number of confirmed cases includes foreigners
+There are 3,73,379 active cases present in the country.
+The total number of confirmed cases includes foreigners.

 This is the fourth consecutive day that COVID-19 cases have increased by more than 30,000.